Earn up to 100,000 bonus points plus new perks with these Southwest credit card offers | CNN Underscored

 Click here to earn 100,000 bonus points with the Southwest Plus card.

-The benefits of the Southwest Premier card are almost the same as the Southwest Plus card, but you’re paying a higher annual fee at $99.
+The benefits of the Southwest Premier card are similar to those of the Southwest Plus card, but you’re paying a higher annual fee at $99.
 Although you’ll earn more bonus points on your card anniversaries, you don’t earn them until you complete your first year as a card holder and pay your second annual fee.

-Although now, with the new card benefits, you’ll earn 3 points per dollar on Southwest purchases versus 2 points that you’d earn with the Southwest Plus.
-And the Southwest Premier card also now allows you to earn more tier qualifying points toward A-List status.
+But now, with the card’s new benefits, you’ll earn 3 points per dollar on Southwest purchases with the Southwest Premier versus 2 points that you earn with the Southwest Plus.
+And the Southwest Premier also now allows you to earn more tier qualifying points toward A-List status.

 Click here to earn 100,000 bonus points with the Southwest Premier card.